Post Summary: Olympic Peninsula Road Trip route in Washington (Best views and stops on the way!)

 Autumn Weather (September – November)

-The higher elevation places in the mountains will experience freezing temperature.
+The higher elevation places in the mountains will experience freezing temperatures.

 Check for road and campground closures if you plan to do your Olympic Peninsula road trip during the fall.